Is the Earth producing enough oxygen for future generations?

 ** Note: Per the comment below 214 years may be too low of an estimate.
 The Earth doesn’t produce that much oxygen to begin with and there is a huge reservoir.
 Keep in mind though, for animals to suffer, we only need to go from 21% to 16%.
 I need to rethink this answer.

 Measurement errors in oxygen levels

 As I wrote about previously, there is probably a lot less oxygen due to multiple errors in measurement.
+I think that the measurements could lead to unforeseen events, as mentioned below.
 So, where does that put us?
 Honestly, I have no idea.
 In my opinion — guessing here — I think that within 50 years, we will be having big problems.
 That would be about the year 2072.
 For the record, I’ll be 102 and hope to live that long to see what happens.